Bade Achhe Lagte Hain 4

-Bade Achhe Lagte Hain 4 is an Indian Hindi-language romantic drama television series that aired on Sony TV from 16 June to 19 September 2025.
-Produced by Ekta Kapoor under Balaji Telefilms, it is the fourth installment of the Bade Achhe Lagte Hain franchise.
+Bade Achhe Lagte Hain 4 is an Indian Hindi-language romantic drama television series that aired on Sony TV from 16 June 2025 to 19 September 2025.
+It is produced by Ekta Kapoor under Balaji Telefilms, it is the fourth installment of the Bade Achhe Lagte Hain franchise.
 It stars Harshad Chopda and Shivangi Joshi as Rishabh and Bhagya.

 Plot

 Bhagyashree Iyer is an independent woman who lives in Delhi.
 She heads Tattvaa and for the last five years has been living away from her parents.
 She left her home to marry her boyfriend Nikhil after her parents refused to meet him.
 Nikhil rejected her since he was only after her father's money.
 The betrayal left her with trust issues and no faith in love.

 Rishabh Kapoor is a cheerful and happy-go-lucky man struggling to make ends meet.
 He was in need of a job and got one at Tattvaa.
 Bhagyashree learns that her parents, who never learned what happened five years ago, are coming to visit her and her husband.
 Her friend Nitya advises her to marry before they arrive to portray a happy married life.

 She meets Vikram Bhalla, head of Tattvaa's west zone and agrees to marry him.
 Rishabh exposes him as a fraud and two-timer, thus saving Bhagya from being manipulated.
 Her parents assume Rishabh is her husband and the two maintain the facade.
 Bhagya falls in love with Rishabh but he is hiding a truth.

 He is a rich businessman and he came into Bhagya's life hoping to earn her trust so he can avenge his father Gautam Kapoor who is in jail because of her false testimony.
 Despite his mission, Rishabh ends up growing feelings for Bhagya making him feel guilty and conflicted.
-Naysa, Rishabh's former wife, who is still obsessed with Rishabh, is revealed to be Bhagya's boss.
-Rishabh finds out that Bhagya believed the victims who were paid by Naysa to speak up against Gautam and gave the testimony.
+Naysa, Rishabh's former wife, who remains obsessed with Rishabh, is revealed to be Bhagya's boss.
+Rishabh discovers that Bhagya believed the victims who were paid by Naysa to speak up against Gautam and gave the testimony.
 She did not know he was innocent and this was a setup.

-Naysa later discovers that the guy Bhagya loves is Rishabh and exposes the truth in front of everyone.
+Naysa later discovers that the man Bhagya loves is Rishabh and publicly exposes the truth.
 She reveals that Rishabh is a Kapoor and lies that they are still married.
 Bhagya is left shattered, heartbroken and asks Rishabh to leave her life.
 Her pain eclipses the mistake she made of giving a false testimony against an innocent man without checking.
 She goes to court and corrects her mistake but fails to realise the magnitude of how it destroyed a family.